 “‘Be anxious for nothing.’
 For some of us reading that, we need tools to not be anxious,” Evans said.

-When Evans first realized he needed help, he was one of those hesitant to seek therapy because of what others might think.
+When Evans first realized he needed help, he was one of those hesitant to seek therapy.

-Another barrier to seeking help can be shame from feeling like a Christian should have it all together, Evans said.
+Another barrier to seeking therapy can be shame from feeling like a Christian should have it all together, Evans said.

 “There is no shame in admitting you need help.
 There is no shame in the blind man saying, ‘I can’t see Jesus.
 Can you do a miracle?’
 There was no shame with the woman with the issue of blood reaching out and touching Jesus — there was no shame with that.”

-“I think people get caught up in, ‘Oh, I’m supposed to pray it away’ or ‘Oh, my family will judge me,’” Kaiser added.
-“People spend so much time worrying about what other people think or whether or not this is right, that they don’t attend to meeting their needs.”
+“People get caught up in, ‘Oh, I’m supposed to pray it away’ or ‘Oh, my family will judge me,’” Kaiser said, and as a result, “they don’t attend to meeting their needs.”

 “There are athletes that can tape up an ankle and get out on the courts to play,” Evans said.
-“My issue is that eventually I knew that there would be a larger injury if I kept playing injured.
-If I kept playing and patchworking my issues, there was going to be a major breakdown and I’d be pulled out of the game for good.”
+“Eventually I [realized] that there would be a larger injury if I kept playing injured.
+If I kept playing and patchworking my issues, there was going to be a major breakdown.”

-In hindsight, Evans said he wishes he had gone to therapy earlier and added its helpful tools to his faith, and would like others to do so.
+In hindsight, Evans said he wishes he had gone to therapy earlier and added its helpful tools to his faith toolbox.